-- All copies of forms of identity must be certified as true copies of the originals by the local Garda station.
+- All copies of proofs of identity must be certified as true copies of the originals by the local garda station.
 If it is more convenient, you can come to the school during school hours where the ID verification process can occur.

 - However, each individual member of the family aged 18+ would need to present themselves at the school for this ID verification process.